 If you run a query against a new table that was not analyzed after its data was initially loaded, a warning message is displayed; however, no warning occurs when you query a table after a subsequent update or load.
 The same behavior occurs when you run the EXPLAIN command on a query that contains tables that have not been analyzed.

 Whenever adding data to a nonempty table significantly changes the size of the table, we recommend that you update statistics either by running an ANALYZE command or by using the STATUPDATE ON option with the COPY command.
+To view details about the number of rows that have been inserted or deleted since the last ANALYZE, query the PG_STATISTIC_INDICATOR system catalog table.

 If performance degradation occurs that might be the result of inefficient data storage or a significant change in the statistical profile of the data, run the analysis to see if the updated statistics solve the problem.